jarthomas/CHM392/README.md

 # CHM392
-Repository for CHM392: Introduction to Research Techniques
+Repository for CHM392: Introduction to Research Techniques Fall 2025

 # Passive AFM Signal Capture and LLM-Based Analysis

 ## Overview

-This project demonstrates a proof-of-concept system for **passive signal capture** from an atomic force microscope (AFM), using an STM32H755ZI Nucleo-144 development board.
+This project aims to demonstrate a proof-of-concept system for **passive signal capture** from an atomic force microscope (AFM), using an STM32H755ZI Nucleo-144 development board.
 The system is designed to record multiple analog and digital signals, such as cantilever deflection, Z-piezo motion, and scan sync pulses—and package them into a structured `.afmpkg` format.

 Each `.afmpkg` file is time-synchronized with the microscope’s scanning parameters and is intended to be processed by a **large language model (LLM)** via the Better Synthesis platform.
 This enables high-level interpretation and automated troubleshooting of nanoscale scan data, significantly reducing manual diagnostic work.